-Keywords: reading, eye-movements, font size, saccade planning, return-sweeps Word count: 249 words Return-sweeps are the largest saccades during reading.
+Return-sweeps are the largest saccades during reading.
 Their function is to move gaze from the end of one line of text to the beginning of the next (Rayner, 2009).
 While returnsweeps are common in everyday reading, their planning is not well understood as most eyemovement studies of reading have used single-line sentences where return-sweeps are absent.
-Consequently, it is unclear whether return-sweeps and saccades that occur within a single line (i.e. intra-line saccades) are guided by the same oculomotor principles.
-For example, intraline saccades are guided by the number of characters they travel rather than some relative distance in degrees per visual angle (Morrison & Rayner, 1981; O'Regan, 1983).
-However, as return-sweeps traverse a much larger distance, it is not clear if character information is as reliable a targeting cue.
-Here, we investigated whether return-sweeps are guided by character information like intra-line saccades, and whether the use of such information is modulated by visual acuity constraints.
+Consequently, it is unclear whether return-sweeps and saccades that occur within a single line (i.e., intra-line saccades) are guided by the same oculomotor principles.
+For example, intraline saccades are guided in part by the number of characters they travel rather than a specific distance in degrees of visual angle (Morrison & Rayner, 1981; O'Regan, 1983).
+However, as return-sweeps traverse a much larger distance, it is not clear if return-sweeps are guided by character information like intra-line saccades, and whether the use of such information is modulated by visual acuity constraints.
+We suspect that return-sweep guidance may be distinct from the guidance of intra-line saccades.

+1.1.
 Intra-line Saccades